bhatnira/AI-pred-dev/README.md

 3. **Access the application:**
    - Open your browser and go to: **http://localhost:8501**
-   - The iOS-style ChemML Suite interface will load automatically
+   - The iOS-style Chemlara Suite interface will load automatically

 ### 📦 Alternative: Download ZIP